pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 * webflowqa          -> tssgTechWebflow
 * prod or tssgTech   -> tssgTech

+These tests will run against the scheduledb branch on local environment:
+* toolbox   --> http://192.168.99.100:7010/  (for docker toolbox on windows)
+* localhost --> http://localhost:7010/  (for docker on Linux)

 ## Prerequisite
 * If running on Windows, must have Git for Windows installed in the default path (https://gitforwindows.org/).
 Git Bash is utilized by the xrayImport task.
 * If running from Linux, ensure that bash is in the path.